nilver/fornt-fb/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Create a docker image

+1. Open a terminal and type next command: `git clone https://github.com/nilver/fornt-fb.git`
+2. In the root folder Run `ng build --prod` . his will result in creation of a new folder called dist/front-fb in which all compiled files are put.
+This is for compile the app.
+Previously, you should install Angular CLI.
+3. Run `docker build -t front-fb .`
+4. Run `docker image ls`.
+You should get a column with name : front-fb.